 What is the daily SMA VaR for Gold and WTI at a confidence level of 99%?

 Daily VaR for Gold calculated in Cell F16 is the product of the daily SMA volatility (Cell F18) and the z-value of the inverse of the standard normal CDF for 99%.
-In EXCEL the inverse z-score at the 99% confidence level is calculated as NORMSINV (99%) = 2.326.
-Hence, daily VaR for Gold and WTI at 99% confidence level works out to 3.3446% and 4.6192% respectively.
+In EXCEL we calculate the inverse z-score at the 99% confidence level as NORMSINV (99%) = 2.326.
+Hence, daily VaR for Gold and WTI at the 99% confidence level works out to 3.3446% and 4.6192% respectively.

 J-day holding SMA VaR – Scenario 1